 Further driving growth and profitability, omni-channel strategies produce broader swathes of transaction data and customer demographics as a byproduct.
 These can be analyzed to focus efforts on specific channels – again, allowing you to go where your customers are as well as targeting certain audiences with relevant promotions and calls to action.

 This creates feedback loops with deep implications that lead to other areas of improvement throughout your business, such as being able to deliver more personalized experiences based on trends and preferences, which circles back to one of the primary means of ensuring customer satisfaction and so on.
 Having a single database with individual user data from various channels benefits the entire operation.
+Consider a customer satisfaction survey to get the ball rolling.

 Implementing an omni-channel strategy may not be an easy transition for companies who are larger and less agile, and although it might seem expensive to do, it’s impossible to ignore the overall value.
 Figures from one report released in 2015 found that brands who engaged their audience with a consistent omni-channel strategy saw a 14.6% year-over-year increase in revenue and a 13% annual improvement in customer retention rates.